Make A Fresh Start.

 There is something special about beginning a new year.
 It’s an opportunity for self-reflection, to look at the big picture of what we’re doing with the one life God has given us.
 We cannot help but ask ourselves: am I where I should be?
 Am I who I should be?
 And we are rarely satisfied with our answer.

 Each new year also brings hope for the future.
 We make resolutions to overcome what we think is holding us back.
 Our resolutions start strong, but fade quickly.
-Our zeal soon vanishes, and we remain stuck in the same place.
 Why does this happen?
 What are we missing?
 How can we stick to our resolutions firmly so that we achieve real transformation?

 We don’t want a January change; we want a life change.
 A famous prayer, the Act of Contrition, leads us to say to God, “I firmly resolve, with the help of Your grace, to amend my life …” What shortcomings do you want to amend in your life?
 What do you firmly resolve in order to achieve this?
 It’s up to you.